orsonteodoro/oiledmachine-overlay/README.md

 *net-misc/boinc-bfgminer-gpu - BFGMiner with Boinc support for GPUs.
 It requires the Boinc Wrapper sample app.
 See sci-misc/boinc-server-project-eligius ebuild on in how to use it.
 The reason why I have Boinc support so we can have the Boinc client manage project switching or CPU/GPU resources based on user activity (e.g. mouse move).
 It still may be buggy.

 *net-misc/boinc-bfgminer-cpu - BFGMiner with Boinc support for CPUs.
 It requires the Boinc Wrapper sample app.
 Ebuild level support for Profile Guided Optimizations (PGO).
 It still may be buggy.

+*net-misc/rainbowstream - A Twitter command line client

+*net-misc/googler - A Google command line client

+*dev-python/twitter - A Twitter command line client and library with fixed search and patch ansi output.

+*dev-util/depot_tools - Development tools for Google projects.
+It's useful for checking out v8.

+*media-sound/lastfm - Last.fm API for Python.
+Dunno why this is here.

+*media-sound/lastfmsubmitd - Patched with Last.fm API v2.0.

+*media-sound/mplayer-lastfm-scrobbler - A scrobbler for mplayer

+*dev-python/arrow - Time creation and manipulation for python

+*dev-python/pocket - Pocket API for python

+*dev-python/py-libmpdclient2 - MPD client library for python.

+*dev-python/pyfiglet - Python library for ASCII art used by rainbowstream used to draw ASCII art in command line

+*media-video/mplayer - mplayer with untested Last.fm support.
+It requires mplayer-lastfm-scrobbler.

 *app-emulation/genymotion - Genymotion with third party hacks support.
 Support for installers from genymotion.com and extra dependency checks.